nvpro-samples/vk_lod_clusters/docs/blas_sharing.md

 > [!NOTE]
 > Please have a look at the documentation of [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder/blob/main/README.md) on how the cluster-based LoD system works, specifically the interaction between clusters, cluster groups and determining which clusters to render during LoD traversal.

-We are presenting a few techniques that reduce the number of BLAS to build for cluster-based continous level of detail (LoD).
+We are presenting a few techniques that reduce the number of BLAS (Bottom Level Acceleration Structure) to build for cluster-based continous level of detail (LoD).
 They are all based around sharing a reduced set of BLAS among the instances.